wlerin/feralfilehosting/Feral Wiki/Installable software/Uninstalling software/readme.md

 With the `.prevent-restart` file in place, the client will not be started automatically.
 If you change your mind in the future, just remove the file from the corresponding folder.
 Remember, it is a .dot file or hidden, so it may seem like it's not there in your FTP or SFTP client; make sure you tell it to display hidden files and folders.
 In the shell, use the `ls -a` command to see it listed and `rm` command to remove it.
 After removing the special file, the client will be automatically restarted for you.

 But wait!
 You say that the very sight of the program's folder offends you?
 Just remove the folder for the client from the `~/private` directory, and don't forget the webui from the `public_html` directory and the program is gone.
-All that will remain is the login information on your [Plan's page under your manager](https://www.feralhosting.com/manager/) — we can't do much about that part, without going into a lengthy explanation.
+All that will remain is the login information on your [Slot Detail](https://www.feralhosting.com/manager/) page for the relevant slot — we can't do much about that part, without going into a lengthy explanation.
 You can always change your mind later and issue a re-install from the [**Install Software** link in your manager](https://www.feralhosting.com/manager/).